 Take look, share the link, bookmark the page, or download to have on your computer if you wish.
 If you, or someone you know, would like to have First Family delivered, please email email@example.com

-Each weekend Pastor Jeanine sends you the link to worship.
-If ever you don’t get that email, there are other ways you can get to our worship video:
+Each weekend, Pastor Jeanine sends you the link to the online worship service.
+If you don’t get that email, there are other ways you can get to our worship video:

 • Go to our church webpage.
-You will find the link on the homepage in the red and blue “Online Worship” box: https://fumcduluth.com/
+You will find the link on the homepage in the red and blue “Online Worship” box: fumcduluth.com.

 • Go to YouTube.com and search for “First United Methodist Church Duluth Minnesota” and it will come up (you can also find past services there).
 If you “Subscribe” to the channel, you can receive notices and reminders, and it’s easy to find us from your own YouTube account.